abdelalimah/workspaceAutomater/README.md

 git clone https://github.com/abdelalimah/workspaceAutomater.git && sudo bash workspaceAutomater/automater.sh setup && cd && rm -rf workspaceAutomater

 ## Creating a workspace
-automater create mySpace phpStorm HazeOver ...
+automater create workspace_name app1_name app1_name ...

 ## Launching a workspace
-automater start mySpace
+automater start workspace_name

 ## Closing a workspace(on upcoming release)
-automater close work_space_name
+automater close workspace_name

 ## Deleting a workspace(on upcoming release)
-automater delete work_space_name
+automater delete workspace_name
 ##
 to edit or delete a workspace please refer to /.automater_workspaces on your root directory and modify it with your favorite text editor
 ##